r5d/fsfi/md/article/better-than-zoom.md

 [j]: https://jitsi.org
 [bbb]: https://bigbluebutton.org

-We would like to highlight that the FOSDEM 2021 conference which [used only free software (Matrix and Jitsi) and hosted 30,000 attendees][matrix-fosdem] which shows that for large conferences also we need not depend on proprietary software.
+We would like to highlight that the FOSDEM 2021 conference which [hosted 30,000 attendees used only free software][matrix-fosdem] (Matrix and Jitsi).
+It shows that for large conferences also we need not depend on proprietary software.

 [matrix-fosdem]: https://matrix.org/blog/2021/02/15/how-we-hosted-fosdem-2021-on-matrix